erikvanmechelen/loom/README.md

 Loom has improved my workflow by saving time and making communication at work fun!
 The core product and the [pro features](https://www.loom.com/blog/engineering-lessons-shipping-loom-pro/) have enhanced the effectiveness of my product and community work with my startup, which has built a gamification education service called [Octalysis Prime](https://island.octalysisprime.com/#!/signup).

 With Loom, it's easier than ever to align with the CEO, the Head of Marketing, Dev, and fellow PM, especially given our distribution between São Paulo, California, and Minnesota.
-Prior to working on Octalysis Prime, I designed an iPhone game and served as a Business Process Consultant in Target's Merchandise Planning Systems Development team.
+Prior to working on Octalysis Prime, I designed an iPhone game and served as a Business Process Consultant representing the voice of hundreds of users and developing requirements in Target's Merchandise Planning Systems Development team.
 It was there at age 25, already 7 years ago (gasp!), that I gave my first major talk to a big group, our 250-person software team.

 Now that I've shared my perspective as customer, let's move on to discuss the product roadmap and how the PM role for the core platform --PC, Mac, and Chrome Extensions, and web platform--fits into the picture.